Press enter to skip the top menu

 Recall that the if.. else construct was added to handle the complexity of the tax calculation, the if..elif..else to handle the even more complex superannuation contribution and the while loop to handle the validation of the data going into the variable floatHours.
 Adding these extra functionalities added to the complexity of the programme and made it difficult to read and interpret.

 Our aim here is to restore the original simplicity of the programme.
 To do this we shall separate the processing from the main programme so that the main programme will retain the simplicity of Listing 1 above.
-The processing we are separating include the calculation of the gross, the tax, the superannuation and the net.
-Those are three separate processings which we shall divide up among four separate functions which we shall name calculateGross, calculateTax() and calculateNet().
-We shall also create another function that will display the calculated values for the gross, tax, superannuation contribution and the net pay.
+The processing we are separating include the calculation of the gross, the tax and the net.
+Those are three separate processes which we shall divide up among four separate functions which we shall name calculateGross, calculateTax() and calculateNet().
+We shall also create another function that will display the calculated values for the gross, tax and the net pay.
 We shall call this function showData().

 As well as making our programme easier to read, functions have another benefit.
-Suppose that there was a group of lines of programme code that were required to be used in different parts of the programme, we can simply write out the lines of code separately for each part of the programme where they are required.
+Suppose that there was a group of program lines that were required to be used in different parts of the programme, there are two ways we can do this.
+One way is that we simply write out the lines of code separately for each part of the programme where they are required.
 This has two drawbacks:

 The other alternative is to write the group of lines together only once and then to call that group whenever we need to use them.
 This has the following advantages: